 The Higher Education Act of 1992 allows financial aid administrators to make professional judgment (PJ) decisions for special or unusual family or student circumstances.
 These circumstances of PJ decisions must be documented.
 Circumstances requiring professional judgment decisions must be analyzed on a case-by-case basis.
 Dependency Overrides (DO) fall under the category of professional judgment.
 While Financial Aid Administrators (FAAs) are given considerable latitude in exercising PJ, there has been some guidance provided by the U.S. Department of Education (ED) regarding dependency overrides (see Federal Student Aid Handbook – Application and Verification Guide).

 KU students with unusual family circumstances who may be eligible for a dependency override.

-Once a Professional Judgment decision is made, the Financial Aid Counselor who has been working with the student will send written notification of the decision to the student with instructions on how to proceed with the FAFSA application process.
+Once a Professional Judgment decision is made, the Assistant Director for Professional Judgement will send written notification of the decision to the student with instructions on how to proceed with the FAFSA application process.

 Dependency Overrides from Other Schools

 Students who have received a DO from another school are not automatically eligible for a DO from KU.
 The student must request a DO at KU, including submission of acceptable documentation.

 12/09/2020: Reviewed policy; no updates.